Off Message, Four Way Books (2016).

 – Dana Levin

 “Off Message beautifully disproves the reductive cliché that politics makes bad poetry.
-Instead of proclamation, Joel Brouwer pursues complication, distressing a quiet free verse tradition.
+Instead of proclamation, Joel Brouwer pursues complication, distressing a quiet free online essay revision.
 Nothing in these poems is easy.
 It’s a vexed world, and Brouwer is writing equally vexed, yet stunning poems about and for it.”

 – Juliana Spahr